OlivierLaflamme/Auditing-Vulnerabilities/HTTP_Smuggling/HTTP_Smuggling.md

 # HTTP-Smuggling
 ![20191205171217](https://user-images.githubusercontent.com/25066959/70326865-8d21ea00-1803-11ea-8362-e9a51d7937d2.jpeg)

 ### Inspiration: In Defcon 27 in 2019, @James Kettle proposed HTTP Desync Attacks: Smashing into the Cell Next Door ), explaining how to use PayPal's vulnerabilities to be discovered using HTTP Smuggling technology.

 #### Things we need to understand to understand this attack go over Transfer encoding, Message Body, Pipelining.

+### Quick what this attack vector about?
+The HTTP Smuggling attack is based on the inconsistency between the reverse proxy and the backend server in parsing and processing HTTP requests.
+Using this difference, we can “embed” another HTTP request in order to achieve our purpose of “smuggling” the request.
+It directly shows that we can access intranet services or cause some other attacks.

 Kinda how it works:
 Each time a client makes an HTTP request it needs to establish a TCP connection with the server.
 Essentially we need to obtain the content of a web page, not only requested HTML documents but also various resources like Images, JS, CSS.
 The load overhead is so great actually that this is the reason `Keep-Alive` and `Pipeline` was introduced in HTTP 1.1.